 About Owen Ho

 Owen Ho is a composer and conductor.
-His interest lies in the intersection between music and romantic aesthetics.
+His interest lies in the intersection between the romantic notions of longing and openness.
 This forms part of his current doctoral research at the Guildhall School of Music and Drama.

 Composer

-Owen Ho is a shortlisted composer to represent the UK in the ISCM World New Music Days (Sound and Music).
-He has written works for notable bodies across the world such as the Bloomsbury Festival (London) and the Hong Kong Philharmonic Orchestra, amongst others.
+Owen Ho has been a shortlisted composer to represent the UK in the ISCM World New Music Days (Sound and Music).
+He has written works for notable bodies, including the Bloomsbury Festival (London) and the Hong Kong Philharmonic Orchestra, amongst others.

 Owen’s musical output includes works for orchestra, chamber ensemble, choir, voice, solo instrument, dance, film, electroacoustic music, and sound installation.
 His music is published by the UCLA Music Library, Goodmusic Publishing, and listed on the CoMA Library, with performances spanning across the UK, Europe, the US, and Hong Kong.